 Many debtors who file for bankruptcy begin with little knowledge of the

 bankruptcy process.
-At Christopher D. Smith & Associates, we were
+At Smith & Messina LLP, we were

 founded in 2004 and have since provided knowledgeable counsel to each